 2. Pinch out the excess length in the center front.

 To adjust to an A cup, you need to take a half inch from the pattern’s length at the front.
-You can do this in one of two ways: either make a 1/4 inch pleat in your pattern piece at the line, perpendicular to the grainline and fold your pattern piece down, or slash your pattern at the bust line and overlap the slashed pieces by 1/2 inch.
+You can do this in one of two ways.
+Make a 1/4 inch pleat in your pattern piece at the line, perpendicular to the grainline and fold your pattern piece down.
+The other option is to slash your pattern at the bustline and overlap the slashed pieces by 1/2 inch.

-For the side front, you want the amount taken out at the side front seam to match that taken from the center front (1/2 inch).
+For the side front, you want the amount taken out at the side-front seam to match that taken from the center front (1/2 inch).
 Taper that to nothing at the side seam, or your side front and side back won’t match.
-As with the center front, make a quarter inch pleat at the side front seam, tapering to nothing at the side seam.
-If you prefer, you can slash your pattern from the side front seam to, but not through the side seam.
+As with the center front, make a 1/4-inch pleat at the side-front seam, tapering to nothing at the side seam.
+If you prefer, you can slash your pattern from the side-front seam to, but not through the side seam.
 Overlap the side fronts by 1/2 inch, tapering to nothing at the side.
 This will remove the needed length from the front without distortion at the side or back.

 I used the pleat method on the center-front piece (on the right) to remove length from the pattern.
 I slashed and overlapped the side front (on the left).

 Tape your pattern pieces in place, and you are ready to cut.